EMERGENCY:

 When health workers face mental health challenges, they often struggle to seek out treatment and support.
 Lack of mental health resources is a barrier, but social stigma and fear of professional reprisal are often the greatest impediments to care.

-In a 2022 survey of U.S. physicians, 80% acknowledged a stigma around doctors seeking mental health care and 40% reported that either they or a colleague had been afraid of seeking treatment because of confidentiality issues and concern that it would negatively impact their career.
+In a 2024 survey, around 77% of U.S. physicians reported stigma around seeking mental health care, and about 4 in 10 U.S. physicians shared that either they or a colleague had been afraid of seeking treatment because of confidentiality issues and concern that it would negatively impact their career.

-To help reduce stigma and normalize mental health support in and among health care professionals, Project HOPE is leading mental health and resiliency trainings for front line health workers under increased stress, including those in Colombia, Ethiopia, Syria, and Yemen.
+To help reduce stigma and normalize mental health support, Project HOPE launched mental health and resiliency trainings for front line health workers under increased stress.
 These trainings bring health workers together to talk openly about topics like burnout, exhaustion, and compassion fatigue and to work through ways to combat mental health stigma in the workplace.

 medical office in Ethiopia